kameron-sugino/Basics-of-Microbiome-Data-Analysis/README.md

 negative binomial regression, as well as the associated plots, tables, and statistics.

-# Kam’s Workshop Code V.1.3

-# Fixed bug in NB.Table(); now accepts any number of groups to make the table

-# Added additional functions

-# Added … to functions to pass plotting arguments through to plot

 ## Things you’ll need

 -   Base R: <https://www.r-project.org/>